-After you and your parent(s) have received your PIN(s), go to www.fafsa.ed.gov to complete the FAFSA online.
+After you and your parent(s) have received your FSA ID(s), go to www.fafsa.ed.gov to complete the FAFSA online.
 You must list Curry College's federal school code of 002143 in order for Curry to receive your information.
 The website will guide you through the application process.
 You will need your family income and asset information readily available as you complete the FAFSA.
 If you have questions about the FAFSA application, you can call the toll-free help line at 1-800-433-3243.
 Curry should receive your FAFSA information approximately 2 weeks after you submit your FAFSA.

 Enrolling for the Academic Year 2016-2017?

 For all First-Time Aid Applicants

-In addition to the FAFSA, you and your parent(s) will be required to submit signed copies of all your 2013 Federal Income Tax returns, including all schedules; and a Family Information and Verification Form.
-If your application is selected for Verification by either the federal processor or by Curry College, you will also be required to confirm your federal income tax information with the IRS through either the IRS data retrieval process on the FAFSA or IRS Tax Return Transcripts.
-Further information regarding obtaining IRS data or transcripts is provided on the Family Information and Verification Form.
-Additional information may also be required.
+In addition to the FAFSA, you and your parent(s) will be required to submit signed copies of all your 2015 Federal Income Tax returns, including all schedules.
+If your application is selected for Verification by either the federal processor or by Curry College, you will also be required to submit a Verification Form and to confirm your federal income tax information with the IRS through either the IRS data retrieval process on the FAFSA or IRS Tax Return Transcripts.

 Deadlines and Award Notifications